gvsafronov/flux/README.md

 ### Running fluidB

-To run fluidB with the default configuration just type:
+To run fluidB with the default configuration just run the fluidb-server:

     $ cd src
     $ ./fluidB-serv